Plainsmen, Pacers fall at Putnam City

-The Putnam City Pirates used a late rally to steal a home win over Enid, 49-44, on Tuesday at Putnam City High School.
+OKLAHOMA CITY — The Putnam City Pirates used a late rally to steal a home win over Enid, 49-44, on Tuesday, Jan.
+25, 2022, at Putnam City High School.

 The Plainsmen jumped out to an early lead and had a four-point advantage heading into the final quarter before giving up a 20-point final period.
 The Pirates had been limited offensively up until the fourth quarter, never scoring more than 12 in any of three previous quarters.